 It’s simple.
 This made me feel x, and now I want you to feel x.

 3. To share social information.

 It isn’t new information, and usually starts off with “we were talking about this the other day.”
 But people want to resurface content that supports views they already have.

 Not only has visual content changed the face of media, but this sharing media ecosystem has enabled content to target a more narrow, niche audience.
 Before, traditional television and media were limited to time slots to capture as many people as they could.
 This meant that content had “minimum viable relate-ability,” or in other words was generalized to match a broader audience.
 However, through the evolution of owned content and shareable media, variation is now possible to reach the niche audience.

 Ultimately, Frank reveals the primary equation: reach x impact.
 In traditional media, reach was the dominant focus.
 However, the tables have turned where now social content thrives.
 Impact is how much the content affects the consumer and making sure the audience understands/connects.
 What value will the content have for the consumer?
 Although it is still important for brands to try and reach as many consumers as they can, targeting niche audiences will have a stronger impact and value.

-On and ending note, Frank says, “I think as an industry overall, we’re over-indexed on measuring reach, and under-indexed on measuring impact.”
-Instead he calls for all brands to shift more of their content focus on impact to find the right balance between two.
+On an ending note, Frank says, “I think as an industry overall, we’re over-indexed on measuring reach, and under-indexed on measuring impact.”
+Instead, he calls for all brands to shift more of their content focus on the impact to find the right balance between two.
 And since brands have such diverse needs, all brands should have a strong foundation in this for all of their campaigns.